dstrunk/agnostic-test/README.md

 - Your VSCode workspace is the root of the project
 - Your file name, and secondly, your package manager's dependencies, are enough to determine the test being run
+- You are only using one testing framework for the same file type.
+So, for example: if you use both `Mocha` and `Jest` in a JavaScript project, Agnostic Test will have trouble distinguishing which test runner to use for any `.js` extensions.

 ### Runner-specific Issues